-The arterial street and highway system envisioned in VISION 2050 would consist of 3,670 route miles of facilities.
-VISION 2050 recommends the construction of 75 route miles of new facilities within the Region.
-It also recommends the widening with additional traffic lanes of 269 route miles of arterials, including 106 miles of freeways.
+The arterial street and highway system envisioned in VISION 2050 would consist of 3,670 route-miles of facilities.
+VISION 2050 recommends the construction of 75 route-miles of new facilities within the Region.
+It also recommends the widening with additional traffic lanes of 269 route-miles of arterials, including 106 miles of freeways.
 VISION 2050 does not make any recommendation with respect to whether the 10 miles of IH 43 between Howard Avenue and Silver Spring Drive, when reconstructed, should be reconstructed with or without additional traffic lanes.
 It recommends that preliminary engineering conducted for the reconstruction of this segment of IH 43 should include the consideration of alternatives for rebuilding the freeway with additional lanes and rebuilding it with the existing number of lanes.
-VISION 2050 also calls for pavement resurfacing and reconstruction as necessary to maintain the remaining 3,316 route miles of planned arterial facilities, including rebuilding the regional freeway system to modern design standards as it is reconstructed.
-A description of the specific
+VISION 2050 also calls for pavement resurfacing and reconstruction as necessary to maintain the remaining 3,316 route-miles of planned arterial facilities, including rebuilding the regional freeway system to modern design standards as it is reconstructed.
+A description of the specific recommendations for the arterial streets and highways element are provided in Chapter 1 of

-Table 3.7Roles with Regard to the Implementation of the ArterialStreets and Highways Element of VISION 2050
+Table 3.7 Roles with Regard to Implementing the Arterial Streets and Highways Element of VISION 2050

-Public Er ntities Local A Areawide State ] Recommendation Municipal Transit Agency County Regional Planning Commission Wisconsin Department of Transportation Wisconsin Department of Natural Resources Wisconsin State Legislature Private Entities 6.1: Preserve the Region's arterial street and highway system Р Р S Р E 6.2: Incorporate "complete streets" concepts for arterial streets and highways Ρ Р S Ρ 6.3: Expand arterial capacity to address residual congestion Р Р S Р E 6.4: Avoid, minimize, or mitigate environmental impacts of arterial capacity expansion Ρ Р S Ρ 6.5: Address safety needs on the arterial street and highway network Р Р S Р 6.6: Address security needs related to the arterial street and highway system Р Р S Р
+Public Er ntities Local Areawide State Reco ommendation Municipal Transit Agency County Regional Planning Commission Wisconsin Department of Transportation Wisconsin Department of Natural Resources Wisconsin State Legislature Private Entities 6.1: Keep the Region's arterial street and highway system in a state of good repair Р Р S P E 6.2: Incorporate "complete streets" concepts for arterial streets and highways Р Р S Р 6.3: Expand arterial capacity to address residual congestion Р Р S Р E 6.4: Avoid, minimize, or mitigate environmental impacts of arterial capacity expansion Р Р S Р S 6.5: Address safety needs on the arterial street and highway network Р Р S Р 6.6: Address security needs related to the arterial street and highway system Ρ Р S Р